-Older antihistamines or “first-generation” medications can make you drowsy.
-This category includes well-known OTC medications like diphenhydramine (Benadryl), chlorpheniramine (Chlor-Treimton), and hydroxyzine (Atarax).
-That’s why these medications have warnings not to drive or use heavy machinery after taking them (Scadding, 2017; Akhouri, 2019).
+Older antihistamines or "first-generation" medications can make you drowsy.
+This category includes well-known OTC medications like diphenhydramine (Benadryl), chlorpheniramine (Chlor-Treimton), and hydroxyzine (Atarax; see Important Safety Information).
+That's why these medications have warnings not to drive or use heavy machinery after taking them (Scadding, 2017; Akhouri, 2019).

 They also can cause dry mouth, constipation, urinary retention (where it's hard to pee), and tachycardia (rapid heartbeat).
 Their effect doesn't last long, so they have to be taken more frequently to relieve allergy symptoms.
 Newer or "second and third-generation" antihistamines have non-drowsy formulas, lasting longer in the body, and with far fewer side effects (Scadding, 2017; Akhouri, 2019).

 Oral OTC first-generation antihistamines (can make you sleepy) include (Akhouri, 2019):

 Brompheniramine (Dimetapp allergy)

 Oral OTC second/third generation (won’t make you sleepy) include (Akhouri, 2019):